 You can also chose to make a major gift to the Music Department.
 Major gifts can include bequests made through a will; deferred gifts that provide life income for the donor or another person designated by the donor, and then benefit the Music Department; and outright gifts, such as cash or marketable securities.

 A gift can also add to or create an endowed fund that keeps the principal intact and uses only the income.
 The Tulane Music Department has several endowed funds to which you can contribute.
 We can also establish a new endowed fund for a minimum of $20,000 in your name or the name of someone you wish to honor.

 We can set up funds to:

-If you would like more information about major gifts, planned gifts, or the tax implications of helping the Tulane Music Department, please get in touch with Lizbeth Turner, Tulane's Director of Planned Gifts.
+If you would like more information about major gifts, planned gifts, or the tax implications of helping the Tulane Music Department, please get in touch with the Office of Gift Planning.